If we’re honest, I think most of us would agree – – we love seeing ourselves written up in the media!

 Using Google Alerts in this way allows you to join the conversation in a super relevant way at the very moment the web is already talking about your topic.

-I recently created a video teaching some basic “hambone” (body rhythm) for K-12 students and anyone else who’s interested.
+A number of years ago I created a video teaching some basic “hambone” (body rhythm) for K-12 students and anyone else who’s interested.
 (Give it a try!).
 I wrote a blog post around the video aimed at educators who would be looking for activities to celebrate Black History Month with their students, since hambone has its roots in African and African-American culture.
 Next step?
 I created a Google Alert for “Black History Month.”
 Now, I get a notification once per day with every new mention of Black History Month on the web.
 I can quickly scan down that list and, where appropriate, forward the video, saying something like “hey, I enjoyed your article on Black History Month.
 Thought your readers might enjoy this fun activity.”
 (NOTE – Strive to be very authentic here, making sure you’ve not only read their article but can comment on something specific you got out of it.)

 If you have works that a) can be easily shared in a digital format, and b) you’re really happy with, create a Google Alert for each of them and get ready to strike each time the iron is hot!